 Japan Hastes New Entry System (JESTA) for 71 Visa-Free Countries

-Renowned for its breathtaking views, high-tech innovations, and culture blending the old and the new in sublime synch, Japan has been a utopian heaven on every visitor’s wish list in this world.
-Japan is now simplifying travel—and accelerating it—for citizens of 71 nations with a visa waiver to its beaches under a new speed entry digital platform named JESTA (Japan Entry System for Trusted Arrivals).
+Renowned for its breathtaking views, high-tech innovations, and a culture that blends the old and the new in sublime harmony, Japan has been a utopian haven on every visitor’s wish list worldwide.
+Japan is now simplifying and accelerating travel for citizens of 71 nations with a visa waiver to its beaches through a new digital platform named JESTA (Japan Entry System for Trusted Arrivals).

 Meant to justify immigration, make the country safer, and provide foreign visitors with a more welcoming experience, JESTA is just another step towards Japan.s vision of opening its arms to the world—successfully.